 2. Visit the Winter Night Market

-Queen Victoria Market is located directly opposite Nomads Melbourne and it’s a tourist attraction at the best of times.
+Queen Victoria Market is a tourist attraction at the best of times.
 (As well as a fantastic place to get fresh fruit, veg and awesome cheese!)
 Grab yourself a warming hot chocolate, mulled wine or hot cider and explore.
 During winter the night market is bustling with live music, food trucks, international food stalls, a fortune teller and other performers… As well as all of the usual souvenirs, clothing and jewellery stalls that you will find any other day of the week.